 A growth mindset is one curious for growth and new opportunities.
 It is having the self awareness to be conscious of patterns of behaviour and the self disciple to challenge those behaviours and build new ones.
 It is having a hopeful spirit that believes change can bring new opportunities and the the ability to adapt behaviour to meet those new opportunities.
+Such a mindset does not cling doggedly to the past and is able to self examine ideological frameworks and not get stuck in patterns of behaviours for there own sake.

 |